-Dresses/skirts must:
+Homecoming or Grade Level Dances Dresses/skirts:

 - 1. Have a neat appearance - 2.
 Be modest and in good taste - 3.
-Be a maximum of 3" above the knee, including slits - 4.
+Must not exceed 3" above the knee, including slits - 4.
 Not have "sweetheart", plunging, or deep-V necklines - 5.
 Have a neckline that is a maximum of 2" below the collarbone at its lowest point - 6.
-Have straps (this does not apply to prom) - 7.
-Be no lower than the mid-back at its lowest open point - 8.
+Be no lower than the mid-back at its lowest open point - 7.
 Not have cut outs

-- 9. Not be too form-fitting - 10.
-If dress has lace, the lining should not resemble skin color - 11.
-ALL homecoming and prom dresses MUST meet the guidelines and have prior approval, which could include making alterations.
-(This also applies to dates of FCS boys.) - 12.
+- 8. Not be too form-fitting - 9.
+If dress has lace, the lining should not resemble skin color - 10.
+ALL homecoming and prom dresses MUST meet the guidelines.
+(This also applies to dates of FCS boys.) - 11.
 Baccalaureate dresses must be white.